WSU-janderson/project6-multiset-design-trekker-8472/README.md

     Hash table: unique ID per unit can limit size to total possible Unit count AVLTree cannot be a binary search tree in this instance easily; not the best to do

-Intro:
+Intro & Philosophy:

 Working with a data multiset to create the basis to store something viable for a game, I chose to work with the idea of a real time strategy game (RTS).
 I want to keep army unit maintenance inside a HashTable<string, unsigned int>.
-For this project I will need the system to be able to flexibly alter unit status to include upgrades, damage taken, health points, cost to build, and unit value (e.g. a Marine may be worth one while a Tank can be worth 6.)
+For this project, I will need the system to be able to flexibly alter unit status to include upgrades, damage taken, health points, cost to build, and unit value (e.g. a Marine may be worth one while a Tank can be worth 6.)
 As units are damaged and killed I need them removed from the table.
 I need to implement this for the production company RipRTSOff so that the program can manage its units inside the game environment for an end user gamer.